 When designing or customizing a platform to host your digital collection or archive:

-Veridian’s default design is built to meet WCAG 2.2 Level AA text contrast requirements.
-Many libraries, however, choose to customize their UI colors to better reflect their brand identity.
-We support this flexibility while also providing guidance to help ensure that chosen palettes balance brand expression with accessibility best practices—so all readers can fully engage with and experience their collections.
+Veridian’s default platform design meets WCAG 2.2 Level AA text contrast requirements, ensuring collections remain readable for everyone.
+Many libraries, however, choose to customize their color palettes to reflect their unique brand identity.
+We fully support this creativity and provide guidance to help strike the right balance between brand expression and accessibility—so every reader can comfortably explore and enjoy the historical collections made accessible through Veridian.

 For more information on Veridian and web accessibility standards please contact us.